 Love and affection from Sultan Zayn al-‘Abidin, ruler carrying out the commands of Almighty God, to the Governor-General at the fortress of the King of Portugal who binds all countries in his kingdom,

-When we saw the letter from you which Giovanni brought we were filled with joy and with happiness at the depth of good relations between us.
-And when the Portuguese envoy arrived from Kollam or Malacca we welcomed him warmly and provided him with everything that arrives in our country.
+When we saw the letter from you which Giovanni brought we were filled with joy and happiness at the depth of the good relations between us.
+And when the Portuguese envoy arrived from Kollam or Malacca we welcomed him warmly and provided him with everything available in our country.
 Be assured our love for you has not wavered from the beginning until now.

-After this, there arrived here one Manuel Falcão.
-He is a most evil person.
+After this, there arrived here one Manuel Falcão, a most immoral character.

-For these reasons we lay before you our situation because we sincerely believe that this has not been ordered by the King of Portugal or by you.
-The King does not even know about the behavior of Manuel Falcão and Gaspar Machado because we are firmly convinced that the King and you as Governor-General do not want to damage your own port as our port is your port and so we seek your protection.
+For these reasons, we lay before you our situation as we sincerely believe that this has not been ordered by the King of Portugal or by you.
+The King does not even know about the behavior of Manuel Falcão and Gaspar Machado because we are firmly convinced that the King and yourself as Governor-General do not want to damage your own port because our port is your port, and so we seek your protection.